South Boulder Creek Flood Mitigation Project

 The below image illustrates a partial cut-off trench example that would potentially be used with the Alternative D Preliminary Design Concept, which includes chimney and horizontal drains to control seepage through the flood control dam when it is impounding water.
 This approach would allow groundwater to flow normally when in the typical empty condition.
 This water seepage control option would be modeled to determine if pore pressure relief wells, toe drain and drainage channel systems would potentially also be required at maximum flood storage levels.
 Dam safety requirements would be met on any of the dam alternative designs and groundwater impacts would be fully investigated/modeled to confirm that the existing conditions would not be adversely impacted.

 This project, similar to all of the city’s flood mitigation projects, cannot negatively impact existing floodplains or ditch flows.
 The specific methods to accomplish this will be developed during preliminary design.
 Option D included separating Viele Channel from the pond using piping or other means.
 Ditch flows would be maintained in a similar manner.
+The attached PDF figure shows the existing drainage and ditch systems in and around CU south parcel.

 It is anticipated that once the design is completed and all necessary permits are secured, construction of the regional stormwater detention structure will last approximately two years.
 Construction would include the use of large, heavy equipment to construct the earthen embankment, create an outlet and emergency spillway and complete any necessary excavation.
 A conceptual rendering of the dam is shown below.